civilmaps/cm-hal/README.md

 *Session Three (Thursday, May 25th 1:30 PM PST (4:30 PM EST)):* This conversation covers general sensor fusion concepts.
 It begins with a discussion about using 3D semantic maps in sensor fusion.
 The talk also includes a look at hardware prerequisites (spatial and temporal).
 Near the end of the seminar, attendees will download some code.
 They’ll use that to work with Civil Maps cognition.

-*Session Four (Thursday, June 29th 1:30 PST (4:30 PM EST)):* For the last segment, we create and register a point cloud by fusing LiDAR and IMU sensor data
+*Session Four (Thursday, June 29th 1:30 PST (4:30 PM EST)):* For the last segment, we will work with a synthetic dataset to explore additional concepts in fusion and cognition.

 ## INSTRUCTORS